 The new MacBook Pro and MacBook Air were revealed during WWDC 2022.
 Given how rare it is to see hardware reveals at WWDC, the new laptops received a fair bit of attention — especially since they both sport Apple’s new M2 processor.
-We’ve yet to test the chip ourselves, but recently leaked benchmarks suggest the M2 is indeed impressive.
+As our Apple M2 chip benchmark tests revealed, this is an impressive processor.

 Of the two laptops, the MacBook Air 2022 seems more enticing.
 It sports an updated design akin to 2021’s MacBook Pro 14-inch and MacBook Pro 16-inch laptops, a larger display, MagSafe charging and a sharper webcam.
 In contrast, the new 13-inch MacBook Pro has the same MacBook Pro design that’s been around since 2016.
 That includes the old 720p webcam and the much-maligned Touch Bar.
 The MacBook Air also starts at $1,199 whereas the base MacBook Pro begins at $1,299.

 As detailed in our 5 reasons you should buy MacBook Air 2022 instead of the new MacBook Pro and MacBook Air 2022 vs MacBook Pro 2022: Which new MacBook should you buy? articles, the updated Air seems like the clear winner over the Pro.
 However, the latter has features that could make it the better choice for some people.